m-lab/npad-support/README.md

 With the build automation, rpm builds should be almost reproducible, with exceptions for embedded dates, and possible library upgrades.

 This opens the possibility of rebuilding the rpms between some of the verification steps.
-With the current travis deployment rules, we could, for example:
+With the slightly modified travis deployment rules, we could, for example:
-* Developer does basic testing on rpm pushed to 'private' folder.
+* Developer does basic testing on rpm pushed to 'private' folder, in sandbox project.
-* When PR merged with master, auto-deploy rpm from 'master' folder to test sites and verify correct behavior.
-* On success deploy to test sites, tag the commit with a deployment tag, triggering new rpm pushed to 'staging'.
-Auto-push new rpm to test-bed.
-  If test-bed testing is successful, and test site monitoring is green, then auto-push to canary sites.
-Copy rpm to canary folder.
-* After successful monitoring on canary sites, manually promote the same rpm from canary folder to production folder, triggering full deployment to all sites.
+* When PR is merged into upstream branch, typically 'dev', travis will automatically write a new rpm into a testing folder.
+From there it should be loaded onto the test-bed for initial testing.
+* On successful testing, the same commit will be tagged, triggering rebuilding of the rpm, and writing to the staging project.
+From there it will be used to canary the package on staging machines.
+* On successful canary, the rpm should be PROMOTED to the production rpm repository, and the production machines triggered to install it.
+The rpm is copied rather than rebuilt to ensure that we are deploying the same code that passed the canary tests.
+At the same time, the 'dev' branch is merged into the master branch.
+Since the tag is associated with the git hash, master HEAD is now associated with the tag as well.

 ## Legacy build
 In the past, this package has been built using an mlab-builder machine,